Nathan Healy

 Lancaster Electricity Prices

-Solar panels help Lancaster homeowners generate their own electricity, reducing dependence on utility companies and providing protection against future rate increases.
+Solar panels help Lancaster homeowners generate their own electricity, reducing dependence on utility companies and their rising rate structures.

 Price of Energy: California vs National Average